 Our mission is to connect a sense of personal achievement to the joys of earning and giving to others in each participating elementary school student.

-The program, which was initiated for 50 preschool students, has now grown to accommodate over 500 lower school students.
-The proven success of Project Gift is exhibited in the attached video from 2016’s event.
+The program, which was initiated for 50 preschool students, has now grown to accommodate over 950 lower school students at the Fred A Toomer and Hope-Hill Elementary Schools.

 Funding and in-kind donations are provided by individuals, foundations, and corporations.